Cecil Chesterton: Life

 That same year he bought Belloc's failing weekly Eye-Witness; Charles Granville who published it had been made bankrupt.
 He renamed it The New Witness, editing it for four years before enlisting in the army, and turning it into a scandal sheet.
 His persistent attacks on prominent political figures involved in the Marconi scandal (such as Lloyd George), and his public defence of his position in terms of a 'Jewish problem', have left him with a reputation as an anti-Semite.
 He was successfully brought to court by Godfrey Isaacs, one of those attacked, although the damages awarded were nominal.
 A government investigation revealed that high government officials had engaged in insider trading in the stock of Marconi's American subsidiary, but the quantity of stocks they were known to have purchased was relatively small.

 On 7 January 1914 Chesterton acted for the defence in the mock-trial of John Jasper for the murder of Edwin Drood in Covent Garden.
 G.K.
 Chesterton was Judge and Cecil's future wife played Princess Puffer.
 George Bernard Shaw was foreman of the jury.

 In 1916 he married journalist Ada Elizabeth Jones, later known as a writer, after a long courtship.
 He joined the Highland Light Infantry as a private soldier.
 His brother Gilbert took over the paper, with Ada as Secretary and Business Manager.
 Eventually in 1925 Gilbert, with great reluctance, allowed it to be renamed G. K.'s Weekly because his name was very well-known and likely to attract interest.

-He was three times wounded fighting in France, and died there in a hospital of nephritis on 6 December 1918.
+He was three times wounded fighting in France, and died in a military hospital in Wimereux of nephritis on 6 December 1918.
 His wife Ada had rushed to his bedside and she arrived just before he died.
 She was his only relative at his funeral, when he was buried at the Terlincthun British Cemetery, Wimille.
 Although sick, he had refused to leave his post until the Armistice.
 On 13 December, G. K. Chesterton would report his death in the New Witness, noting that "He lived long enough to march to the victory which was for him a supreme vision of liberty and the light."